 As with everything, moderation is key

 After learning more about olive oil, why it’s good for you even though it’s a fat, and what types of health conditions it may improve, it still bears to reason that too much of a good thing is still too much.
 The heart study considered a diet rich in extra-virgin olive oil to be four tablespoons of it a day.
 Perhaps use that as a guideline when incorporating this tasty, healthful oil into your diet.
-And consider preparing one of the many recipes on saladmenu.com that call for olive oil.
-They’re good for you and delicious.
+Consider preparing one of the many recipes on saladmenu.com that call for olive oil.
+It’s good for you and delicious.